 Keep your input devices within the width of your shoulders

 In the case of office workers, we would suggest any input devices such as keyboards and mice are position within the width of your shoulders to prevent over-reaching.
 This is particularly difficult to do if you don’t have the right equipment.
 If you don’t use your keyboard’s keypad religiously then is there any need for it?
 Why not swap to a compact keyboard so that you can keep your arms close to your body.

 We also see that this is particularly difficult to achieve for petite staff members that sit in chairs that are too big for them, as they tend to overreach for the armrests, resting their shoulders in unnatural positions.
-Try to adjust the arms on your chair and bring them as close into your body as possible.
+Try to adjust the arms on your chair and bring them as close to your body as possible.

 How you use your mouse at work